 Have you ever made an icebox cake?
 Trying today’s recipe was among my first.

 I opened an email from a reader requesting an icebox cake for the summertime.
 She said she’s always made a no-bake cake with frozen whipped topping and pudding mix for her kids, but would feel better serving a from-scratch version.
-I’ve eaten icebox cake before (it’s addictively wonderful), I’ve just never made it.
+I’ve eaten icebox cake before, but I’ve just never made it until recently.
 I was inspired to decode this refrigerator cake.
 Challenge accepted!